Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--frontend-web.md

 animations -- API https://devdocs.io/dom/web_animations_api
 APIs web
 appli web
-Application posture = sovereign, transient, background, auxiliary https://en.wikipedia.org/wiki/Application_posture architecture -- islands architecture -- JAMStack = "JavaScript, APIs, Markup" as much HTML as possible is pre-built and stored in a content delivery network (CDN).
+application posture = sovereign, transient, background, auxiliary https://en.wikipedia.org/wiki/Application_posture architecture -- islands architecture -- JAMStack = "JavaScript, APIs, Markup" as much HTML as possible is pre-built and stored in a content delivery network (CDN).
 Instead of running a monolithic backend application on the server side to generate dynamic content, dynamic components of the application are based on APIs.
 Ideally, this results in a much faster user experience and a much simpler developer experience. https://www.cloudflare.com/learning/performance/what-is-jamstack/  https://jamstack.org/what-is-jamstack/ architecture -- JamStack = decouples the web experience layer from data and business logic, improving flexibility, scalability, performance, and maintainability